jentery/mdia200v5/index.md

 Preservation will address collection, migration, and emulation.

-*Today is the last session covered by Worksheet 4, which is due by Monday, December 1st at 10am.
+*Today is the last session covered by Worksheet 4, which is due by Monday, December 1st at 10am.*

 ## Th Nov.
 27: Before You Make a Thing

-Before class, please read the "Before you Make a Thing" handout.
+Before class, please read the "Before You Make a Thing" handout.

 We'll review the third module and discuss its application in your everyday life.